robinellgren/zendesk-hide-fields/README.md

 Adjust your HTML so that it the `<script>` in `script.html` is included in the `body` tag.

-Hope that your Zendesk integration goes smooth :fingers-crossed:
+Hope that your Zendesk integration goes smooth 🤞

 ## Mentions